bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 ## S3 Replication

-CRR and SRR = Cross Region Replication and Same Region Replication
+CRR and SRR = Cross-Region Replication and Same Region Replication

 * **Must enable versioning** in source and destination.
 * Buckets can be in different accounts.